 Lake #1 Lake Norman, North Carolina

 My trip started on July 9th, 2016 at 8:15 am on Lake Norman in North Carolina.
 I was fortunate enough that Tanner Lawson who works at Malibu Boats of Charlotte brought a new Malibu Boat to the lake to help us kick off this trip.
 We are so grateful that Tanner took the time to help us out.
 We had a lot of our friends come to witness the start of our trip and give me a big send-off.

 Lake #2 Lake Hartwell, South Carolina

 This was a great stop.
 We stopped at Steve Miles house.
 Steve heard about our trip a few weeks before the start of our trip and invited us to come to his house so he could pull us on his boat.
 Steve loved what Becca was doing and wanted to be a part of the trip.
 Steve and his neighbor Kenneth both signed our witness statement.
 This was two awesome total strangers that welcomed us into their home, and to use their boat.

 Lake #3 Lake Lanier, Georgia

 We stopped at Lake Lanier in Georgia.
 It is a beautiful day at the lake.
 We had a little trouble finding someone to witness Becca wakeboard attempt.
 My Dad and I were able to find a family having a family reunion across the cove from where we launched the PWC.
 This was such a nice family and they were so nice to me and loved what I was doing.
 The Wells family signed the Witness Statement for me.
 I really loved this lake.
 The water was very clear and the water temperature was very comfortable.
-After I did my wakeboard run I also took the ZUP board out for a little fun.
+After I completed my wakeboard run I also took the ZUP board out for a little fun.
 I really want to come back here next summer for a long weekend.
 The terrain of the lake was very pretty.